Medgar Evers: Legacy

 In June 2013, a statue of Evers was erected at his alma mater, Alcorn State University, to commemorate the 50th anniversary of Evers' death.
 Alumni and guests from around the world gathered to recognize his contributions to American society.

 Evers was also honored in a tribute at Arlington National Cemetery on the 50th anniversary of his death.
 Former President Bill Clinton, Attorney General Eric Holder, Navy Secretary Ray Mabus, Senator Roger Wicker, and NAACP President Benjamin Jealous all spoke commemorating Evers.
-Evers's widow, Myrlie Evers-Williams, spoke of his contributions to the advancement of civil rights:
+Evers's widow Myrlie Evers-Williams spoke of his contributions to the advancement of civil rights:

 Medgar was a man who never wanted adoration, who never wanted to be in the limelight.
 He was a man who saw a job that needed to be done and he answered the call and the fight for freedom, dignity and justice not just for his people but all people.

 Evers was identified as a Freedom hero by The My Hero Project.

 In 2017, the Medgar and Myrlie Evers House was named as a National Historic Landmark.
 Two years later, the site was designated a National Monument.

 The Route 3 Bridge over the Hackensack River is dedicated to Evers.

 In 2024, Evers was awarded the Presidential Medal of Freedom by President Joe Biden.
-The following year, as part of a series of anti-DEI deletions by the U.S. Department of Defense, a profile of Evers was deleted from the Arlington National Cemetery website.
+The following year, as part of a series of Trump administration anti-DEI deletions by the U.S. Department of Defense, a profile of Evers was deleted from the Arlington National Cemetery website.

 In popular culture

 Music

 Musician Bob Dylan wrote his song "Only a Pawn in Their Game" about the assassination on July 2, 1963, on what would have been Evers' 38th birthday.
 Nina Simone wrote and sang "Mississippi Goddam" about the Evers case.
 Phil Ochs referred to Evers in the song "Love Me, I'm a Liberal" and wrote the songs "Another Country" and "Too Many Martyrs" (also titled "The Ballad of Medgar Evers") in response to the killing.
-Malvina Reynolds referenced Evers's murder in her song, "It Isn't Nice".
+Malvina Reynolds referenced Evers' murder in her song "It Isn't Nice".
+Immortal Technique referenced Evers in his song "Crossing the Boundary".
 Matthew Jones and the Student Nonviolent Coordinating Committee Freedom Singers recorded a version of the latter song.
 Wadada Leo Smith's album Ten Freedom Summers contains a track called "Medgar Evers: A Love-Voice of a Thousand Years' Journey for Liberty and Justice".
 Jackson C. Frank's self-titled debut album, released in 1965, also includes a reference to Medgar Evers in the song "Don't Look Back".